CtrlK

 Actionability

-There is zero concrete guidance - no code, no commands, no formulas, no examples of actual throughput calculations.
-The content describes what the skill does rather than instructing how to do anything.
+There is zero concrete guidance—no formulas, no code, no commands, no examples of actual throughput calculations.
+The skill describes itself rather than instructing Claude how to perform throughput calculations.
+There is nothing executable or copy-paste ready.

 1 / 3